homan-uppu/writing/Essays/On college/Why college is outdated.md

-(And some thoughts on what's next)
+And some thoughts on what's next.
 ### It's not working

 Most college education around the world is useless.
 Colleges don't train students to thrive in today's world, and a college education is increasingly a poor financial investment.

+Graduate employment rates mask the truth.
+The reality is that many graduates are underemployed by working jobs that don't require a degree.

-More than 40% of new grads (in just the US) are underemployed - working jobs that don't require a degree.
-This is even worse in emerging economies ([https://economictimes.indiatimes.com/jobs/fresher/worthless-degrees-are-creating-an-unemployable-generation-in-india/articleshow/99570996.cms?from=mdr](https://economictimes.indiatimes.com/jobs/fresher/worthless-degrees-are-creating-an-unemployable-generation-in-india/articleshow/99570996.cms?from=mdr)).
+More than 40% of new grads (in just the US) are underemployed.
+It's even worse in emerging economies ([https://economictimes.indiatimes.com/jobs/fresher/worthless-degrees-are-creating-an-unemployable-generation-in-india/articleshow/99570996.cms?from=mdr](https://economictimes.indiatimes.com/jobs/fresher/worthless-degrees-are-creating-an-unemployable-generation-in-india/articleshow/99570996.cms?from=mdr)).

-And so it's difficult to gain any insights on how effective a college education is from the college employment pitch.

-Unemployment rates hide the reality.

-- Hidden unemployment.
-- **The economize squeeze**.
-(This is important to think through because you need to have a strong counter to someone who just responds with an unemployment rate graph for a country / the world).
-- **The world is a positive sum game**, so it doesn't have to be like this.
-In the extreme, everyone can be creative, and competent to create demand where there is none.
-The squeeze is the consequence of not having the right training to enable people to thrive in our world.

-Reality is bleaker than the numbers suggest.
-You can relatively quickly uncover the reality.
-Talk to 100 new grads from non elite institutions around the world and talk to them about how their job hunt is coming along.

-It's brutal.
+Another way poor education manifests in the economy is the squeeze: lower salaries, less job security, less benefits, and therefore greater anxiety about the future.
+And hence many graduates are crippled with student loan debt that's becoming tougher to pay off because they're unable to get employed and command high salaries.

+Some try to explain this phenomena by blaming a poor economy, that somehow there isn't room for everyone to thrive in this world.
+But our economy is a positive sum game.
+It's entirely possible that with the right training, education and opportunity, most people can thrive in this world by creating their own opportunities and growing the size of the economy.

 ### The bar for creativity is rising